PolynomialDivision/polynomialdivision.github.io/_posts/2019-05-05-clientsteering.md

 |---|---|
 |![Dawn Off](/static/img/dawnon.png)|![Dawn On](/static/img/dawnoff.png)|

-Here is an example how the an uncontrolled vs an controlled situation looks like.
+Here is an example the an uncontrolled vs an controlled situation can look like.

 |Timeline|Barplot|
 |---|---|